Pensions - Schools & Universities

 - Auto-enrolment and pensions governance - as well as the problems and challenges raised by the traditional DB world, many schools, colleges and universities are, as part of the pensions auto-enrolment requirements, opting to put in place a standardised, vanilla group pension arrangement for new joiners.
 However, auto-enrolment is in itself a complex area, often requiring helps and advice around worker and earnings status and enrolment arrangements.
 Also, ongoing compliance checks are needed to ensure compliance with the law and, importantly, to avoid enforcement action from the Pensions Regulator which pro-actively polices this field and regularly issues civil and criminal penalties where an employer has breached its requirements.
 Also, as part of group pension provision, many employers are starting to look at how to ensure these schemes deliver best value and strong member outcomes at retirement.
 This is often achieved though a governance committee responsible for overseeing operation of pension arrangements and monitoring provider performance through KPIs and service level agreements.

-If you have any questions about pensions and your business, or would like to talk about pensions issues in the education sector generally, please get in touch with Andy Campbell Head of Pensions on +44 (0)20 7329 9090 or firstname.lastname@example.org.
+Andrew Campbell is head of Pensions at Doyle Clayton.
+He is one of the UK's leading pensions lawyers and advises corporates and trustees on the full range of pensions issues across advisory, transactional and contentious matters.
+If you have any questions about pensions and your business, or would like to talk about pensions issues in the education sector generally, please get in touch with Andy Campbell +44 (0)20 7329 9090 or email him at email@example.com

 Simon Henthorn is head of the Education team and can also assist with education-related questions on this matter.